Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

 - Verify the actual results with the expected ones.

 - Again repeat the same steps with new input test data.

-Q #13) What is Traceability Matrix?
+Q #13) What is the Traceability Matrix?
 Is it required for every project?

-Answer: Traceability matrix in any project is the means of tracking the progress of the project with respect to the implementation of new functionalities, enhancement of existing functionalities, etc. Through traceability matrix, you can always keep an eye on the project progress with each and every aspect maintained as per the date.
+Answer: Traceability matrix in any project is the means of tracking the progress of the project concerning the implementation of new functionalities, enhancement of existing functionalities, etc. Through a traceability matrix, you can always keep an eye on the project progress with every aspect maintained as per the date.

 Parameters of Requirement Traceability matrix include:

 - Every section of the requirement document is a point to be covered in RTM (Requirement Traceability Matrix).